Black Panther Party, Winston-Salem, North Carolina Chapter: Larry Little

-Accomplishments

-The Winston-Salem chapter of the Black Panther Party improved the lives of blacks in Winston-Salem by providing Blacks with necessary programs, and raising awareness about both local, and national racial issues.
+Activities

 Community work

 The North Carolina Black Panthers committed the majority of its time to local public service work.
 In their earliest years, the Winston-Salem chapter worked to provide breakfast for school children, by distributing food donated by local businesses.
 The breakfast program was simple but popular, and successful.
 It excelled at providing children from poor families with an important daily meal, each morning during the school year.
 Later the chapter adopted several other inexpensive, yet highly effective community programs to help Winston-Salem's poorer residents.
 These programs included free pest control, a luxury typically beyond the financial means of a large number of Black residents, as well as free transportation to, and from, prison, for those who had incarcerated family members.
 The chapter's community outreach also included clothes drives, and inexpensive sickle cell anemia testing.
 They established a free ambulance service, considered to be one of the group's most successful accomplishments because, although healthcare costs posed a problem for low income Blacks everywhere, no other chapter of the Black Panther Party provided its community with a similar program, or solution.
 The free ambulance program in North Carolina administered Blacks with free transportation, and healthcare.

 During its final years, one of the Winston-Salem chapter's primary concerns was Black voter registration.
 According to the FBI, at their most successful registration drive, the chapter registered over five hundred new voters, making it the "most ambitious project undertaken by the NC chapter to date."
 In 1972, the Winston-Salem party, along with the National Black Panther Party began instituting policies to alter the public image of the party.
 The Winston-Salem branch followed the instructions given by the National Party by joining churches, as well as engaging with traditional Black community leaders, small business owners, and ministers, in an attempt to revolutionize the community, and bring about change by working through traditional legal institutions.
 This policy shift proved to be a success for the North Carolina branch, as it directly led to the development of several highly influential community programs mentioned earlier, such as the free ambulance program, as well as greater party support within the community.
 The previous, violent stance frightened more Blacks than it attracted, costing the chapter a large number of supporters in the community.
 The ideological change, referred to by Little as a shift "...from guns to shoes," helped the party to gain more support, but still was not enough to allow the Winston-Salem chapter to accomplish all of its goals.